Why Ankara, Not İstanbul, is the Capital of Turkey?

 Mustafa Kemal Atatürk on the balcony of the Administrative Building at Ankara Railway Station in 1920

 Mustafa Kemal Atatürk on the balcony of the Administrative Building at Ankara Railway Station in 1920.
 Mustafa Kemal Atatürk was the founder and first president of the Republic of Turkey.
-A visionary leader and military commander, he led the Turkish War of Independence, defeating occupying forces after World War I. Atatürk implemented sweeping reforms, including secularization, modernization, and the adoption of Western laws and education, transforming Turkey into a modern, secular nation.
+A visionary leader and military commander, he led the Turkish War of Independence, defeating occupying forces after World War I. Atatürk implemented sweeping reforms, including secularization, modernization, and adopting Western laws and education, transforming Turkey into a modern, secular nation.
 His legacy is celebrated for shaping Turkey’s identity and guiding its path to becoming a republic.

 The railway’s role in making Ankara the capital was also significant, especially during the Turkish War of Independence.
 At the time, a key railway line extended to the city, providing a vital link to Istanbul and other strategic locations.
 This connection was crucial during the war, as it allowed Mustafa Kemal Atatürk and his forces to communicate, transport supplies, and move troops efficiently.
 The railway helped Ankara serve as a logistical center for the nationalist movement.